ShuweiShao/AF-SfMLearner/README.md

 ## Acknowledgement
 Our code is based on the implementation of [Monodepth2](https://github.com/nianticlabs/monodepth2).
+We thank Monodepth2's authors for their excellent work and repository.